nancyshackelford/grp-sql-database/README.md

 - Update processing code and metadata
 - Drop deprecated columns

-Phase 2 will involve testing and finalizing stages:
+Phase 2 will involve testing and finalizing code:
 - Input format → SQL
 - Excel format → Input format

-Phase 3 will be a project-by-project migration of the Excel database to the SQL database Phase 4 will be to design access methods for public use
+Phase 3 will be a project-by-project migration of the Excel database to the SQL database
+- ~202 projects

+Phase 4 will be to design access methods for public use